 You can revoke or change your tax withholding election at any time by completing a new Tax Withholding Election Form.
 You may want to check with your tax advisor each year to see if you need to adjust your withholding.
 If you have any questions about this form, please contact SBCERA.

 Reporting My Income – My Form 1099-R

 Form 1099-Rs are sent no later than January 31st of each year.
-If you do not receive yours within a reasonable amount of time after that date, contact SBCERA.
-Typically, we ask members to wait until at least February 15th to receive their 1099-R.
+Typically, we ask members to wait until at least February 7th to receive their 1099-R.

 For more information, read SBCERA’s Form 1099-R Frequently Asked Questions.